 Designed in Vancouver and made in Peru.
 Above all, Etnica is a brand that takes its inspiration from the Andean Landscape of their ancestors, the Incas.
 Similarly, they apply those ancestral values of, “treating Mother Earth as a gift” to the present day.
 This is a brand for someone who loves classic, timeless clothing, and loves the adorable baby animals that are the source of the fabric.

 There are five amazing styles in Etnica Collection’s Collection.
 I chose the NINA Camel, which is that gorgeous camel shade.
-The other coat I thought about was the RUMI.
+However, the other coat I thought about was the RUMI.
 It’s a timeless coat, named after a timeless poet.
 I wonder if he was rocking the baby alpaca wool in the 1200’s?

 I’m not kidding when I say this is probably the softest piece of clothing I own.
 Baby alpaca wool is the the best winter fabric.
 It’s warmer than sheeps wool and rarer than cashmere, really it’s just wonderful.
 When I put it on I immediately felt more put together.
 The style is inspired by the English trench.
 The quality and the style immediately make you feel classier.
 It’s also amazing for that fall-winter-spring swing layering.